caerphoto/FontList/README.md

 # TODO

-* bold/italic checkboxes
 * a nice icon (or even a bad one, anything but the default)
 * fix jankiness and other performance issues
-* more preview options (multi-line, for example)